pip-services/pip-services-docs/content/en/python/commons/validate/validation_exception.md

 #### throw_exception_if_needed
 Throws ValidationException based on errors in validation results.
-If validation results have no errors, than no exception is thrown.
+If validation results have no errors, then no exception is thrown.

 > `static` throw_exception_if_needed(correlation_id: Optional[str], results: List[[ValidationResult](../validation_result)], strict: bool)